 …I was very low in my mood and I felt like am I ever going to have a life again?
 ID9, female, 1 dog.

-Such descriptions did not focus solely on people’s individual experience of illness but also extended to the wider political context related to health service provision.
+Accounts did not focus solely on people’s individual experience of illness but included reference to the wider political context related to health service provision.
 ID1’s account of his experience of health services is marked with a sense of powerlessness as he describes his fears for the future demise of the health service.
-The repetition of the word ‘talk’ reflects his general sense of disillusionment with the political rhetoric associated with mental health services that was seldom realised in his personal contact with mental health services.
+The repetition of the word ‘talk’ reflects his general sense of disillusionment with the political rhetoric associated with mental health services that was seldom evident in his personal contact with mental health services.

 I watch a lot of news and parliament and all these, err, cut backs, and things like that, you just think, oh my God, it’s just going to be terrible, you know…. it’s all talk, talk, talk, talk and, in the end, all it’s about is cutting money and, I mean, I don’t know why I think this, but I just think that within a few…a few more years’ time, the National Health Service will be finished.
 ID1, male, 1 dog

-The value of support provided by companion animals was one of taken for grantedness thus sometimes difficult for participants to articulate.
+The value of support provided by companion animals was one of backgrounded taken-for-grantedness and seemingly not immediately easy for participants to articulate.
 It appeared there was something unique about relationships with animals which evaded the constraints of objectifying language.

-Identifiable narratives related to pet ownership; however, were characterised by a sense of consistency, reliability, warmth and peace and were compared directly to relationships human network members.

 That dog, oh, you know, it’s sad to say but he was more…more helpful than other people.
 You know what I mean?
 Er… I: And do you have a sense of why that was?
 What it was?
 R: I don’t know, I don’t know what it was.
 Um, I mean, yeah, he was…oh God, he was a fantastic dog, um, and he was always there for me.
 ID7, male, 3 birds

+Narrative expression related to pet ownership was characterised by a sense of warmth and peace and compared to relationships human network members.

 Sometimes my husband can get on my nerves when he’s constantly saying, oh, you’re breathing heavily, are you okay?
 Because last time you had a breakdown, you was breathing heavily, I’m breathing heavily because I’m tired or something, not because of my mental breakdown.
 So that gets on my nerves sometimes and, you know, then he’s constantly coming in the lounge and checking me when I’ve finished work, so I think to myself, do you know what, I’m going to take the dog for a walk, get a bit of peace.
 ID9, female, 1 dog